Kapendev/parin/TOUR.md

 The `parin.engine`, `parin.types` modules are the only mandatory ones for creating a game.
 All other modules are optional and can be included as needed.
-The `import parin` statement in the first example is a convenience import that includes `parin.engine`, `parin.types`, and `parin.ui`.
+The `import parin` statement in the first example is a convenience module that publicly imports `parin.engine`, `parin.types`, and `parin.ui`.

 > [!NOTE]
 > The `parin.engine` and `parin.types` modules are the most stable ones.
 Other modules may change as the engine grows.